RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Game serial files**

-_Note that at the time of writing, this option does not seem to be possible to use with the ARMSX3 emulator on Android._
+_Note that at the time of writing, this installation method does not seem to be possible with the ARMSX3 emulator on Android._

 First install your games inside aPS3e or RPCS3, then create an empty file in `~/ROMs/ps3` and name it as the game name followed by the .ps3 file extension, such as the following:
 ```